Saudi Cup racing preview

 Something very different here as I have headed out to Saudi Arabia as a guest of The Jockey Club of Saudi Arabia (JCSA), and I was expecting (and got) a new experience.

-Those of us of a certain age were brought up to associate going with a drinkie or ten of the alcoholic kind, but I am going out with my eyes wide open (and my liver on a detox), fully aware we are talking about a dry country – and I hoped to be too enthralled to even notice?
+Those of us of a certain age were brought up to associate going racing with a drinkie or ten of the alcoholic kind, but I am going out with my eyes wide open (and my liver on a detox), fully aware we are talking about a dry country – and I hoped to be too enthralled to even notice?

 For those unfamiliar with the Saudi Cup, we are talking “new kid on the block”, with the inaugural running in 2020, making this year just the fifth anniversary, though to be fair, they have been racing in Saudi Arabia since the 1920’s, (with the first official race in 1965), so a century is far nearer to the mark.
 They don’t do things by halves over here with both the dirt and turf tracks looking superb when I ventured out to trackwork at five o’clock morning, and a grandstand that puts all of ours to shame, but I was there to see the horses, though as I don’t watch them on a regular basis, all I was looking for was fitness and a bit of zest in their work.